Rishavkapil/DevOps_Notes/blockchain-Nodes-setup/How to setup ethereum sepolia testnet node on our local machine.md

 To run geth in the development mode :
-First go to the directory in which you downloaded the geth ,(i'll recommend to create another directory for this project )
+First go to the directory in which you downloaded the geth ,(i'll recommend to create another directory for this project)

+**We first need to create an account**

+		geth --datadir <path_to_directory> account new

+then we need to create a file for secrets in which we will store the password of our account that we just created using above command .